Val du Charron – A must visit when in Wellington

 Lunch at The Grillroom

-As much as we were invited to the property, the service, staff and accommodations is wonderful and one can definitely see the passion in all the staff we encountered.
+As much as we were invited to the property, the service, staff, and accommodations are wonderful and one can definitely see the passion in all the staff we encountered.
 Definitely book a table or come for a wine tasting and, spend the afternoon in the valley of Wellington.

 DISCLAIMER: I was invited to Val du Charron.
 However, it was Stephanie Marthinus Blog decision whether to write an article.
 The post received no remuneration for publishing it.
 It’s written in good faith based on the experience we had.